paranoodle/scala-nonograms/README.md

 ## Run instructions
 ### How to run the ZIP release (all OS): easy

 1. Download the latest release from the [releases page](https://github.com/paranoodle/scala-nonograms/releases).
-Alternatively, try our Dropbox releases: from [here for UNIX/MacOSX/Linux](https://dl.dropboxusercontent.com/u/46998912/heig-nonograms-EdAVM/nonograms-0.1-linux.zip) or from [here for Windows](https://dl.dropboxusercontent.com/u/46998912/heig-nonograms-EdAVM/nonograms-0.1-windows.zip).
 1. Unzip it
 1. Run it with the given script